ArchipelagoMW/Archipelago/worlds/cvcotm/docs/en_Castlevania - Circle of the Moon.md

 NOTE: If "All Bosses" was chosen for the "Required Skirmishes" option, 8 Last Keys will be required, and they will be guaranteed to be placed behind all 8 bosses (that are not Dracula).
 If "All Bosses And Arena" was chosen for the option, an additional required 9th Last Key will be placed on the Shinning Armor <sup>sic</sup> pedestal at the end of the Battle Arena in addition to the 8 that will be behind all the bosses.
-Because it would be impossible to obtain the Ceremonial Room floor item before completing the goal if just winning in the Battle Arena were required for goal completion, the "Completion Goal" option's "Battle Arena" choice and the "Required Skirmishes" option's "All Bosses And Arena" choice are incompatible with each other; the latter option will change to "All Bosses" in such a case.

 If you aren't sure what goal you have, there are two in-game ways you can check: